Keaane/Greenly/README.md

 ### Test End-to-End

-To verify the end-to-end deployment and load balancing, I would access the application via the load balancer from my local machine:
+From your local machine, access the application via the load balancer:

 ```bash
 # Access the application via the load balancer